odsl-team/julia-ml-from-scratch/README.md

 * Install all required Julia packages required for this tutorial

-* Add the [IJulia](https://github.com/JuliaLang/IJulia.jl) Jupyter Julia
-kernel to your *default" Julia project/environment (if not already present).

 * Generate a Jupyter notebook version "ml_from_scratch.ipynb" of the tutorial.

 ```